 - Confirm how the Fiscal Trustees invest endowment funds by sharing the most recent Episcopal Church Guidelines on the subject and supporting change as needed

-If you are interested in being involved in this ministry, contact Kevin Tomkies or Deacon Craig, or join us on the 3rd Wednesday of the month at 7:00 pm at the church.
+If this interests you, contact Kevin Tomkies or Deacon Craig and/or attend a meeting, at the church, on the third Wednesday of the month at 7:00 p.m. in the Living Room.